Fire Art Guidelines

 Fireworks Debris

 Burning Man encourages artists to consider using fireworks that create the least amount of debris.
 For instance, firecrackers create a lot of debris, but magic whip (sometimes referred to as firecracker rope) creates very little debris.
 Multi-shot devices or cakes are filled with small cardboard discs that are projected and spread for great distances.
-When choosing product for display, choose devices with the least amount of wrapping, inserts, foils and other potential debris.
-Post-display, the entire fallout area must be promptly swept for debris before it is trampled into the Playa surface or is blown away by the wind.
+When choosing products for display, choose devices with the least amount of wrapping, inserts, foils and other potential debris.
+Post-display, the entire fallout area must be promptly swept for debris before it is trampled into the playa surface or is blown away by the wind.

 Storage of Pyrotechnic Material